HFAnalyticsLab/NDL_CYPMH_Liverpool_Wirral/README.md

 • Any contacts Mental Health Services.
 (Extracted from MHSDS)
 •	People with any contact with health services for a mental health problem – defined as any person with at least one of the outcomes 1-4, during this period.

+Variables are defined the file 'variable_definitions.csv' which is included in the data bundle.

 ## How does it work?
 Raw data is compiled and counts are taken for relevant events, including A&E attendances, hospital emergency admissions, referrals to and contacts with mental health services.